Science Fiction Adventures (1956 magazine): Publication history

-In 1955, Irwin Stein, the owner of Royal Publications, decided to launch two magazines: Infinity Science Fiction and Suspect Detective Stories.
-Both were edited by Larry Shaw, and the first issue of each was dated November 1935.
+In 1955, Irwin Stein, the owner of Royal Publications, launched two magazines: Infinity Science Fiction and Suspect Detective Stories.
+Both were edited by Larry Shaw, and the first issue of each was dated November 1955.
 Shaw was knowledgeable about science fiction (sf), and put more of his efforts into Infinity, which established itself sufficiently for Stein to continue publication for several years.
 Suspect, which published action-adventure crime fiction, was less successful.
-Sf historian Mike Ashley describes it as having "no personality or individuality", and crime fiction historian Michael Cook agrees: "It was adequate but not outstanding ... these were not poor stories.
+Sf historian Mike Ashley describes it as having "no personality or individuality", and crime fiction historian Michael Cook finds it "adequate but not outstanding ... these were not poor stories.
 Just more of the same".
 Suspect's schedule was intended to be bimonthly, but this began to slip with the third issue, and after five issues Stein decided to scrap Suspect and start another science fiction title instead.
-In order to avoid applying for another second-class mailing permit, which would delay the launch of the new magazine, he simply retitled Suspect to Science Fiction Adventures and continued the volume numbering scheme, so that the first issue was volume 1, number 6.
+To avoid applying for another second-class mailing permit, which would delay the launch of the new magazine, he simply retitled Suspect to Science Fiction Adventures and continued the volume numbering scheme, so that the first issue was volume 1, number 6.
 This led some readers to believe that the magazine was a revival of the Science Fiction Adventures edited by Lester del Rey and Harry Harrison for nine issues between 1952 and 1954, but there was no connection.
 The US Post Office decided that this was a new magazine, and not just a title change, and forced Stein to obtain a new mailing permit for Science Fiction Adventures, so Stein abandoned the pretence that it was the same magazine as Suspect Detective Stories, and the second issue became volume 1, number 2.